 For a single piece of text, a word's TF, or term frequency, is the number of times that this word occurs in that text.
 For a category (such as all indoor images), the TF assigned to a word is the number of times that word occurs in all documents of that category.
-A word's IDF, or inverse document frequency, is the logarithm of the ratio of the total number of documents to the number of documents that contain that word; this measure remains constant independently of the particular document or category examined.
-The product TFIDF, is therefore highest when a word contains a balance of high frequency within a document or category (signifying high importance to the document or category) and low overall dispersion within the collection (signifying high specificity).
+A word's IDF, or inverse document frequency, is the logarithm of the ratio of the total number of documents to the word's DF, or document frequency, which is the number of documents that contain that word; this measure remains constant independently of the particular document or category examined.
+Their product, TFIDF, is therefore highest when a word contains a balance of high frequency within a document or category (signifying high importance to the document or category) and low overall dispersion within the collection (signifying high specificity).
+Note that (1) applies to both single documents and categories; in each case, only the TF quantity changes in the formula.

-$$TFIDF(word) = TF(word) \times \log \frac{\text{Total number of documents}}{DF(word)}$$ (1)
+$$TFIDF(word) = TF(word) \times \log \frac{\text{of documents}}{DF(word)}$$ (1)

-Every document and category is represented by a vector of TFIDF values, with each dimension corresponding to a word.
+Every document and category is represented by a vector of TFIDF values, with each element corresponding to a word.
 By abstracting content in this manner, word vectors of documents and categories can be compared to determine how well a document fits in each category.
 We use the inner product between document and category vectors, i.e., as our measure of similarity.
 Each document is then assigned to the category for which the fit is best, i.e., for which (2) is maximized.

-$$Score(document, category) = \sum{i} TFIDF{document}[i] \times TFIDF{category}[i] \quad (2)$$
+$$Score(document, category) = \sum{i} TFIDF{document}[i] \times TFIDF{category}[i]$$ (2)